Looking for an Unroll.me alternative?

 Does Gmailytics sell user data like Unroll.me does?

 No. Gmailytics never sells user data.
-The optional $10 founding-supporter tier and any future Pro features are the revenue model.
+License sales are the only revenue model.
 Gmailytics only reads email metadata (sender, date, subject, size), never body content.
 CASA Tier 2 verified by Google in March 2026.

 What does Gmailytics do that Unroll.me doesn't?